Pied butcherbird: Distribution and habitat

-The pied butcherbird is found across much of Australia, excepting the far south of the mainland, and Tasmania.
-It is only rarely recorded in the Sydney Basin, and absent from the Illawarra, Southern Tablelands and south coast of New South Wales.
-In Victoria it is found along the Murray Valley and west of Chiltern.
-In South Australia it is not found in the northeast of the state, nor on the Adelaide plain.
-It is found across Western Australia, though is absent from the Great Sandy Desert.
+The pied butcherbird is found across much of Australia, except for the far south of the mainland and Tasmania.
+It is only rarely recorded in the Sydney Basin and absent from the Illawarra, Southern Tablelands, and south coast of New South Wales.
+In Victoria, it is found along the Murray Valley and west of Chiltern.
+In South Australia, it is not found in the north-east of the state nor on the Adelaide plain.
+It is found across Western Australia, though it is absent from the Great Sandy Desert.
 It is generally sedentary across most of its range, with minimal seasonal movements.

-It is a bird of open sclerophyll forests, eucalypt and acacia woodlands and scrublands, with sparse or no understory, or low cover with shrubs such as Triodia, Lomandra or Hibbertia.
+It is a bird of open sclerophyll forests, eucalypt and acacia woodlands, and scrublands with sparse or no understory or low cover with shrubs such as Triodia, Lomandra, or Hibbertia.
 It is less common in mallee scrub.
 In arid areas and northern Australia, it is more restricted to woodland alongside rivers and billabongs.
-It has become more common in southwest Western Australia with land clearing, though has become rare around Darwin on account of urban development.
+It has become more common in south-west Western Australia with land clearing, though it has become rare around Darwin on account of urban development.

 Conservation status

-The pied butcherbird is listed as being a species of least concern by the IUCN, on account of its large range and stable population with no evidence of any significant decline.
+The pied butcherbird is listed as being a species of least concern by the IUCN on account of its large range and stable population, with no evidence of any significant decline.

 Behaviour

 The pied butcherbird is thought to be monogamous, though its breeding habits have not been studied much.
 There is evidence of cooperative breeding, with some mated pairs being assisted by up to several other helper birds.
-These individuals help feed young and defend the nest.
+During breeding season, these birds help feed the young and defend the nest.
 These pairs or small groups defend their territory from intruders, mobbing and chasing raptors and other birds, and occasionally dogs or people.
 They may attack animals (and people) that venture too close to the nest, with one bird coming front-on while the other may approach from behind.
+They have been known to approach humans to accept food from them.

-The maximum age recorded from banding has been 22 years 1.7 months, for an individual banded in Rockhampton in June 1988 and recovered in August 2010–7 km away.
-The bird was injured and had to be euthanased.
+The oldest recorded living specimen based on banding records was 22 years and 1.7 months.
+It was banded in Rockhampton in June 1988 and recovered in August 2010 – 7 km away.
+The bird was injured and had to be euthanised.